 Absolutely not.
-Of course their are many people who would like you to believe that spending a whopping €20.99 on a mere 750ml of drivetrain cleaner will actually make you ride faster.
+Of course there are many people who would like you to believe that spending a whopping €20.99 on a mere 750ml of drivetrain cleaner will actually make you ride faster.
 But life is expensive enough as it is.
 And your bike restoration hobby will hardly make you money, so keep it in your pocket.

 Myth 4: Using household products to clean your bike chain is bad for the environment

 For me restoring a bike is all about sustainability.
-And yes, mineral spirits (or turpentine) is my preferred product of cleaning a bike chain.
+And yes, mineral spirits (or turpentine) is my preferred product for cleaning a bike chain.
 But using mineral spirits is only bad for the environment if I’d simply dump it in the sink afterwards, which I don’t.

-And it’s not only about reusing a product which is incredibly and easy to obtain, even at your local grocery store.
-But expensive 500ml bio-degradable drivetrain cleaners in their plastic bottles are gone very quickly, adding to heap of plastic already out there.
+And it’s not only about reusing a product which is incredibly easy to obtain, even at your local grocery store.
+But expensive 500ml bio-degradable drivetrain cleaners in their plastic bottles are gone very quickly, adding to the heap of plastic already out there.

 Myth 5: It’s best to use gloves when cleaning your bike chain

 We’ve just talked about the environment.
 But a lot of people also recommend using throw-away gloves each time you might get your hands dirty.
-When done properly your hands won’t get any dirtier than anything that can be dealt with properly with water and handsoap.
+When done properly your hands won’t get any dirtier than anything that can be dealt with properly with water and hand soap.

 You might also like

 For me the great battle between bicycle chain wax vs lube was settled when a riding buddy said to me that he never ever cleaned

 In this article I’m going to give you a couple of bicycle cleaning tips I’ve learned along the way.
 It’s one thing to hose down